rjchow/rjchow.github.io/content/posts/m-in-llm-stands-for-model.md

 This doesn’t mean LLMs are useless.
 Far from it.
 They can accelerate tedious tasks, help explore ideas, and even spot bugs.

 But they’re force multipliers - not substitutes.
 Like any tool, they require someone who knows what they’re doing to wield them safely and effectively.

+Since they are a abstract map of concepts, in varying levels of detail, they are also quite good at surfacing related concepts that you may have missed.
+I don't think anyone's denied that LLMs are quite good at taking you from 0 to a strong junior!